 The Ponce has been hosting teams of divers from France and the Netherlands, and the Warrior had a Canadian team aboard.

 The Ponce is outfitted with two Kingfish unmanned underwater vehicles.
-The prototypes made by Exelis Inc. (XLS) based in McLean, Virginia, can descend to a depth of 984 feet (300 meters) for as long as eight hours gathering data later analyzed on the Ponce.
+The prototypes made by Exelis Inc. (XLS:US) based in McLean, Virginia, can descend to a depth of 984 feet (300 meters) for as long as eight hours gathering data later analyzed on the Ponce.

 The Warrior is one of the last all-wooden ships in the U.S. Navy, mostly Douglas Fir overlayed with fiberglass to minimize the vessel’s electronic and acoustic signature.